 Lemon Oil - 30 ml

-Lemon oil is used in aromatherapy, diffuser and for cleaning stains on wooden furniture.
+Oilcure Lemon essential oil is used in aromatherapy, diffuser and for cleaning stains on wooden furniture.
 Its ability to treat skin disorders, hair conditions, stress disorders, fever, infections, asthma, obesity, insomnia, stomach problems, and fatigue.
 It has stimulating, calming, , anti-infection, astringent, , ,, sleep-inducing, and properties.

 Lemon, scientifically called Citrus limon, is a flowering plant that belongs to the Rutaceae family.
 Lemon plants are grown in many countries all over the world, although they are native to Asia and are believed to have been brought to Europe around 200 A.D.
 In America, English sailors would use lemons while on the sea to protect themselves from scurvy and conditions caused by bacterial infections.